Facing Assault Charges in Cincinnati? Our Criminal Defense Attorneys Can Help

 What Is Assault in Ohio?

-• Misdemeanor Assault – Up to 180 days in jail and a fine of up to $1,000
+➔ Up to 180 days in jail and up to a $1,000 fine -

-• Felony Assault & Repeat Assault Charges – Up to 18 months in prison and a fine of up to $5,000
+➔ 6 to 18 months in prison and up to a $5,000 fine

-Defenses to Assault Charges in Hamilton County
+Defenses to Assault Charges in Cincinnati & Hamilton County

-1. Target the Elements of the Crime
+1. Challenge the Elements of the Assault Charge

 To convict you of simple assault, the prosecution must prove that you intended to harm another person knowingly or recklessly.
 If they cannot prove every element of the crime, then you should not be found guilty.